 Working in Austria

-Croatian nationals still need a work permit for gainful employment due to transitional arrangements that run until 2020.
-If you carry out a job that is not subject to the regulations of the Austrian Act Governing the Employment of Foreign Nationals, you don't need a work permit.
-Activities which are not subject to the regulations of the Austrian Act Governing the Employment of Foreign Nationals are: activities in the framework of exchange or research programmes of the European Union or activities in academic teaching and research.
+Croatian nationals still need a work permit for gainful employment due to transitional arrangements until 2020.
+If you are carrying out a job that is not subject to the regulations of the Austrian Act Governing the Employment of Foreign Nationals, you do not need a work permit.
+Activities that are not subject to the regulations of the Austrian Act Governing the Employment of Foreign Nationals are for example: activities within the framework of exchange or research programmes of the European Union or activities in academic teaching and research.

-Students from all other countries ("third countries"), who are in possession of a residence permit for study purposes (Aufenthaltsbewilligung "Studierender") are allowed to work to a limited extent and in accordance with the regulations set down in the Austrian Act Governing the Employment of Foreign Nationals (Ausländerbeschäftigungsgesetz – AuslBG), which as a rule require a work permit.
+Students from all other countries ("third countries") who are in possession of a residence permit for students ("Aufenthaltsbewilligung - Studierender") are allowed to work to a limited extent and in accordance with the regulations set down in the Austrian Act Governing the Employment of Foreign Nationals (Ausländerbeschäftigungsgesetz – AuslBG), which as a rule require a work permit.
 Please read the following regulations carefully.
-If you violate them you risk a hefty fine or even losing your residence permit!
-If you are in any doubt please make sure to enquire at the employment office (Arbeitsmarktservice/AMS) or at an advice organisation (see links on the right hand side) before taking up a job.
+If you violate them you risk a hefty fine or even losing your residence permit.
+If you are in any doubt please make sure to enquire at the Public Employment Service (Arbeitsmarktservice/AMS) or at an advice organisation before taking up a job.

 There are two different types of employment that you have to distinguish between but both must not affect your studies (your studies have to be the primary purpose of staying in Austria):

-- Employment with employment contract (unselbständige Beschäftigung)
+- Employment with employment contract (Unselbständige Beschäftigung mit Dienstvertrag)

-Jobseeker's Visa: Researchers who want to seek employment in Austria may apply for a visa D for 6 month.
-Apart form fulfilling all general requirements for the issuance of a visa researchers also have to provide proof of their qualifications.
-The applications has to be filed at the Austrian representative authority of their home country.
-If the researcher finds employment within the validity period of the visa he/she may file an application for a "Rot-Weiss-Rot – Karte".
+Researchers and scientists who want to seek employment in science and research in Austria may apply for a residence visa D (Aufenthaltsvisum D) for six months.
+Apart from fulfilling the general requirements for the issuance of a visa researchers also have to provide proof of their qualifications.
+You have to submit your application at the Austrian representative authority.
+If you find employment within the validity period of your visa you may apply for a “Red-White-Red – Card".
+You can find further information here.